Fiction » Fantasy »

 Eventually she slipped her hand into his and shook it hesitantly.
 "Roeve..."

-"Roeve," he repeated with a nod, "so, are you excited about tomorrow's Ceremonies?"
+"Roeve," he repeated with a nod, "so, are you excited about tomorrow's ceremonies?"

 "Not looking forward to the new Archon?"